 For U-12- U-14, qualifying pool play of three games (or, in some cases, four) per team, will be followed by semi-final (where applicable) and championship rounds.
 In the qualifying round, 3 points will be awarded for a win and 1 point for a tie.

-If any given bracket contains five or more teams, one or more teams must play a fourth game that will not count toward their standings and point totals.
+If any given bracket contains five or more teams, one or more (but not ALL) teams must play a fourth game that will not count toward their standings and point totals.
 However, since it will be one of the opponent’s three games, it will count toward the opponent’s standings and point totals.
 Therefore, to ensure competitive and fair play, which of the team’s four games gets excluded from its qualifying record will only be determined after they have completed their fourth game.
 Once the fourth game’s results have been submitted to the Official Scorer, the game to be excluded will be randomly drawn from a hat.
 The team’s point totals for advancement purposes will then be calculated.
+If all teams in a given bracket play 4 games, all 4 games will count.

 To determine a bracket winner should two or more teams have the same number of points, tiebreakers will be in this order: